shirleyxueli41/Tufts_workshops/nfcore_rnaseq/fetchngs.md

 ## Fetchngs
-To run the `fetchngs_new` pipeline, we can first create a working directory where the pipeline will run inside.
+To run the `fetchngs` pipeline, we can first create a working directory where the pipeline will run inside.
 In my case, I will use `/cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/`.
 You can use your group's project directory as the working directory. **Please do not use your `$HOME`**.
 ```
 mkdir -p /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/